 - Winners' and finalists' photographs will be posted on this website.
 Winning photographers will receive cash prizes.

-- Winners will be named in a news release that is widely distributed, including to their local media when known.
+- Winners and finalists will be named in a news release that is widely distributed, including to their local media when known.

 - Audubon will print the winning photographs to exhibit in the Nature Center.

 A Note on Prize Money: Winners will receive prizes as a check in U.S. dollars sent by U.S. Mail.